Portability requirements (taking your payment overseas)

 - July 2016 - Family Tax Benefit (FTB) Part A portability reduced from 56 weeks to six weeks

 The term 'portability' refers to the continuation of Australian income support payments during a recipient's overseas absence.
 Portability policy acknowledges that travel is an integral part of modern living.
-This is particularly true in ethnically diverse societies such as Australia, where almost a quarter of the population is overseas born.
+This is particularly true in ethnically diverse societies such as Australia, where more than a quarter of the population is overseas born.

 To be eligible for income support, customers must normally be Australian residents and in Australia at the time of the claim.
 For many payments, such as Age Pension and Disability Support Pension (DSP), claimants must also satisfy payment-specific qualifying periods of Australian residence.

-The availability of short-term portability (excluding DSP, Widow B and Wife pensions) depends on whether the customer continues to satisfy the residence criteria.
+The availability of short-term portability (excluding DSP, Widow B and Wife pensions) depends on whether the customer continues to satisfy the residence requirements.
 In deciding whether a person travelling overseas for a short time continues to reside in Australia, regard is given to the nature of the person's accommodation in Australia, family relationships, employment, business, financial ties, assets and the frequency of or duration of travel outside Australia.
-Customers who return to Australia just to renew their portability period would not satisfy the 'residing in Australia' criterion and would not qualify for payment.
+Recipients who return to Australia just to renew their portability period would not satisfy the 'residing in Australia' criterion and would not qualify for continued payment.

 The fundamental tenets of the Australian social security system are residence and need.
 Because residence is a fundamental qualification criterion for Australian social security payments, former residents who return to Australia and subsequently claim Australian social security payments with indefinite portability, are required to stay in Australia for at least two years before their payment becomes portable.
 The policy rationale for this requirement is that indefinite portability is only available to Australian residents.
 The former resident rule prevents people who lose their connections with Australia to return to Australia just to obtain a pension and return overseas.